openhatch/in-person-event-handbook/index.rst

   - If contributors need to set up a virtual environment, access a virtual machine, or download a specific development kit, give them instructions on how to do so.

   - List any dependencies needed to run your project, and how to install them.
+If there are good installation guides for those dependencies, link to them.

 - Downloading the source